Exploring dynamical phase transitions with cold atoms in an optical cavity: Probing the LMG Dynamical Phase Diagram

-In Fig.~\ref{fig:Nscale}, we show observations of the characteristic dynamics and NEPT in our experimental platform.
+In Fig.~\ref{fig:Nscale}, we show experimental observations of the characteristic dynamics and DPT.
 We begin with all atoms in $\ket{\downarrow}$ and then quench $\Omega$ from zero to a specific value at $t=0$.
-After allowing the dynamics to evolve for some time, we rapidly freeze the atomic dynamics by both quenching $\Omega$ to zero and creating strong single particle dephasing of the ground state.
-The atomic magnetization $\langle \hat{J}_z \rangle$ and atom number $N$ are then measured with high efficiency using fluorescence in combination with electron shelving and state-dependent displacements (see Appendices.)
+After a variable evolution time, we rapidly freeze the atomic dynamics by quenching $\Omega\to 0$ and creating strong single-particle dephasing of the ground state.
+The atomic magnetization $\langle \hat{J}_z \rangle$ and atom number $N$ are then measured with high efficiency using fluorescence in combination with electron shelving and state-dependent displacements (see Methods and Extended Data Fig.~1).